 Simple TCP proxy to test your services for poor network conditions.

 Simplicity is the most important aspect.
-No one wants to spend hours looking for dependencies then learning yet another DSL or quirks of config file, right?
-Downloading single, static binary (see releases for that) and reading description of few flags is all you need to start.
-Being docker aficionado makes things even simpler: all burden is to call docker run as service image is available on docker hub.
+No one wants to spend hours looking for dependencies, then learning yet another DSL or the quirks of a config file, right?
+Downloading a single, static binary (see releases) and reading the description of a few flags is all you need to start.
+Being a Docker aficionado makes things even simpler: all you need is to run docker run, as the service image is available on Docker Hub.

 WARNING: unstable product.
 API, configuration and behaviour may and will change without a warning.